kitnil/awesome/README.md

 ## Rust

+- [rust-browser-game-but-uefi](https://github.com/bit9tream/rust-browser-game-but-uefi) - The Bloat-Free Browser Game in Rust but in C and in UEFI
 - [deno](https://github.com/denoland/deno) - A secure JavaScript and TypeScript runtime
 - [rq](https://github.com/dflemstr/rq) - Record Query - A tool for doing record analysis and transformation
 - [orion](https://github.com/orion-lang/orion) - Orion is a high level, purely functional programming language with a LISP based syntax.